Here is a list of things we need to create you a listing on EyeJack.

 AR content downloads when an artwork is in view of the camera.
 The benefit of this option is that the user can access the AR experience faster, but each activation is interrupted by having to download the AR content one at a time, per artwork.

 This is just a guide and you can design it any way you like and add extra copy and information.
-The two things that we recommend having on the Event Card is a QR code (which we provide) that takes the guests straight into the AR activation when scanned.
-We also like to include a short link (which we provide) that guests can enter in manually into their mobile browser and this effectively does the same thing as the QR code, taking them directly into the AR experience.
+The two things that we recommend including is a QR code (which we provide) that takes the guests straight into the AR experience when scanned.
+We also include a short eyejack.link (which we provide) that users can click or enter in manually into their mobile browser and this effectively does the same thing as the QR code, taking them directly into the AR experience.